endodna/Endodna-ai-clone/README.md

-# EndoDNA-AI
+# BiosAI
-Repository for EndoDNA-AI Platform
+Repository for BiosAI Platform